- Apply online to NOVA as a degree-seeking student: http://www.nvcc.edu/admissions/apply/index.html

 You can use the following list of websites to assist you as you plan your academic future.

-The Allied Health programs are intensive, and it is highly recommended that students work no more than 20 hours while attending the program.
+The Health Science and Nursing programs are intensive, and it is highly recommended that students work no more than 20 hours while attending the program.
 Any work schedules that students have must be arranged around the designated days and times for the lectures, labs, and clinical rotations for the program.

 No. NOVA does not offer a student health insurance plan.
 Students are encouraged to visit www.healthcare.gov for health insurance options.